daytonaio/content/guides/20250126_sapat_guide.md

 ## How to Transcribe a Video File with Sapat

-1. **Prepare the Environment**:
-   - Ensure the `.env` file is configured with your API credentials.
-   - Install Sapat by following the installation steps in the README.

 1. **Run the Transcription Command**:
    ```bash
    sapat my_video.mp4 --quality H --language en --api openai
    ```
-   - Replace `my_video.mp4` with your video file.
+   - Replace `my_video.mp4` with path to your video file.
    - Use the `--quality` option to set MP3 quality (`L`, `M`, `H`).

 2. **View Results**: